As vote looms, Kavanaugh makes final argument

 They must examine their consciences and loyalties, their legacies or hoped-for political futures and decide whether the allegations of sexual assault should disqualify him from spending the rest of his life on the high court -- no matter what it means for them.

 Senate Republican Majority Leader Mitch McConnell has scheduled a Senate vote for Friday at 10:30 a.m. that will force Arizona Sen. Jeff Flake, Maine Sen. Susan Collins and Alaska Sen. Lisa Murkowski to finally reveal their hands.
-The vote is not a final verdict on Kavanaugh but is likely to establish his chances of reaching the Court.
+The vote is not a final verdict on Kavanaugh but is likely to establish his chances of reaching the court.

+At dawn, Republicans did not have the votes to advance the nomination, people with direct knowledge of the situation tell CNN, though McConnell and his top deputies are optimistic.

 The vote will come eight days after California professor Ford gave tearful, poignant testimony in an epochal Senate Judiciary Committee hearing, alleging that Kavanaugh assaulted her when they were teenagers at a house party in the early 1980s.